Genesys Capital

 Venture Round in 2006

-Millenium Biologix Corporation is a biomedical company based in Kingston, Canada, primarily focused on the development and commercialization of implantable medical devices and skeletal tissue regeneration products for orthopedic applications in the United States and Europe.
-The company offers Skelite, a synthetic bone graft designed for healing and replacement, alongside products such as Primacoll and Peptos, which are aimed at stimulating bone tissue growth.
-Additionally, Millenium Biologix has developed ACTES, an advanced cell culture and tissue engineering system that provides automated control over biological processes involved in tissue engineering.
-Established in 1986, the company continues to innovate within the biomedical field.
+Millenium Biologix Corporation is a biomedical company based in Kingston, Canada, operating primarily in the United States and Europe.
+Founded in 1986, the company specializes in the development and commercialization of implantable medical devices and products aimed at skeletal tissue regeneration for orthopedic applications.
+Among its offerings is Skelite, a synthetic bone graft designed for healing and replacement purposes.
+Additionally, Millenium Biologix develops Primacoll and Peptos, which are intended to stimulate bone tissue growth.
+The company also provides ACTES, a cell culture and tissue engineering system that automates the biological processes involved in tissue engineering.

 StemPath